Greek goatskin leather accessories inspired by ancient Greek art

 Again this is a theme that was processed by many artists in history with great example "The Rape of the Daughters of Leucippus" by Rubens.

-All this in one leather bracelet - it is really cool.
+All this in one leather bracelet - it is a really cool Greek leather accessory.

 The owl of Athens small pouch